jrs0/hbr_models/modelling.md

     Inclusion/exclusion notes (to check):
     * The codes K31.80, K63.80,  were excluded because its description in ICD-10 did not appear to correspond exclusively to a definite bleeding event, and may reduce positive predictive value of the codes.
-    * Keeping ulcerative colitis (K51), even though it is not directly a bleeding condition, as it was presumably determined to often occur with bleeding
+    * Keeping ulcerative colitis (K51), even though it is not directly a bleeding condition, as it was presumably determined to often occur with bleeding, but only in an acute flare.
+Consider removing this code to make the group correspond more closely to bleeding.
     * Keeping diverticular disease of intestine (K57), even though it is not directly a bleeding condition, as it was presumably determined to often occur with bleeding
     * Note: K92.0, K92.1 and K92.2 occurred twice in the original list (applicable to both lower and upper gastrointestinal bleeding).
 Included only once in the derived list.
+    * Codes that do not correspond directly to an acute bleed: K22.1, K55.2, K51, K57 -- often the conditions could cause catastrophic bleeding if on OAC or blood thinners, but the codes do not definitely imply a bleed.
+    * Could consider including epistaxis RR04.0, although would not often result in a 3-5 g/dL drop in Hb (and does not therefore necessary fall into BARC 3).

 * **CADTH Group**
     This set of codes was used to calculate costs associated with major bleeding in connection with estimating costs resulting from DAPT duration.
 The group is as follows: